 S. acaule can resist frosts down to 22 degrees F (-5.5 C) (Sukumaran 1972) or perhaps even down to 20 degrees (-6.5 C) (Li 1977).
-Its rosette-like growing habit keeps the plant close to the ground and probably aids in tolerance to low temperatures, but this is not a sufficient explanation.
+Vega (1995) found that 100% of 351 accessions of this species survived through two light frosts with no damage.
+The rosette-like growing habit of this species keeps the plant close to the ground and probably aids in tolerance to low temperatures, but this is not a sufficient explanation.
 Chen (1977) found three structural differences between S. acaule and S. tuberosum that may account for its frost resistance.
 It has significantly thicker cell walls than S. tuberosum.
 Its chloroplasts have a much larger number of osmiophylic globuli and these globuli increase in number following frost exposure.
 The chloroplasts also become depleted of starch following frost exposure.
 This suggests the conversion of starch to soluble sugars, a common adaption to reduce the freezing point of plant cells.
 Taken together, these features suggest that S. acaule may be able to more effectively delay, survive, and recover from frost induced dehydration.

 It is often noted that S. acaule bears both morphological and genetic similarities to S. demissum, which is a North American species that appears to have arisen from a similar evolutionary process.
 They are both allotetraploids, although from a different combination of species.

 |Condition||Level of Resistance||Source|